TAURUS CONTINUED »

 Near the tip of the bull’s right horn, which is marked by Zeta Tauri, lies the remarkable Crab Nebula, the result of one of the most celebrated events in the history of astronomy – a stellar explosion, seen from Earth in AD 1054, that was bright enough to be visible in daylight for three weeks.
 We now know this this event was a supernova, the violent death of a massive star, and the Crab Nebula is the shattered remnant of the star that blew up, now visible only through telescopes.

 The nebula was discovered in 1731 by the English astronomer John Bevis (1695–1771) and was first shown on Chart 23 of his Uranographia Britannica star atlas of c.1750 which, sadly, remained unpublished because his printer went bankrupt.
-It was rediscovered 27 years later by the Frenchman Charles Messier who made it the first entry in his famous list of nebulous objects.
-The Irish astronomer Lord Rosse (1800–67) gave the nebula its name in 1848 because he thought its shape as seen through his 72-inch telescope resembled a crab.[note 2]
+It was rediscovered 27 years later by the Frenchman Charles Messier who made it the first entry in his famous list of nebulous objects; hence it is commonly known as M1.
+The name Crab Nebula arose after the Irish astronomer Lord Rosse (1800–67) published a drawing of it in 1844 as seen through his 36-inch reflector which showed it with claw-like arms.
 The Crab Nebula lies 6,000 light years away, and appears as a misty patch through moderate-sized telescopes.

 In Chinese astronomy the Pleiades star cluster was known as Mao and was said to represent a hairy head – the head of who or what is unexplained, although the idea of hairiness might come from the cluster’s hazy appearance.
 Mao is also the name of the 18th lunar mansion.